Kalabasa/leanrada.com/src/pages/works/dimensions.md

 ## Generative art and augmented reality

-On August 2019, Canva Philippines celebrated its fifth year.
-Part of the event was an art exhibit featuring works of Canva employees.
+On August 2019, I made an augmented reality generative art experience for an exhibit featuring works of Canva employees during the local office's 5th anniversary celebration.

 ![photo of exhibit](../img/dimensions_exhibit.jpg)